-Every Friday I am going to do my best to feature a new photographer and give you some insights based on questions that I send them.
+Every once in a while I am going to do my best to feature a new photographer and give you some insights based on questions that I send them.
 We all follow amazing photographers on Instagram and other platforms, but it’s always nice to know who is behind the lens.
 This is also a way for me to highlight people I admire in the photography community that inspire me to push the limits of my own photography.
 Many of them I have never met before in person, but the common interest we share for taking photos makes us all feel like best friends.

 This first feature I decided to do on someone who always amazes me every time I see him post a new shot.
 He has been featured by GoPro and plenty of other reputable pages.
 If you don’t already follow him then you should be because you won’t be disappointed.
 Below are just a few insights into the incredibly talented photographer, Mitch Gilmore.

 How did you get started?: Surfing at Byron Bay with my brother.
 I was getting over the crowds so I kicked my board to shore and decided to take some photos of my bro surfing.
 After looking at the shots I was hooked and haven’t touched my board since.